wirewright/wirewright/README.md

 3. Wirewright is remotely related to the general programming approach named "functional core, imperative shell".
 As such an “imperative shell”, Wirewright integrates all communication and interaction with the outside world into a coherent whole that the self-embodied program can interact with.
 Communication over the network, access to database, storage, graphics, and more — all by interacting with Wirewright.
 4. **µsoma** is a unified graphical user interface to Wirewright.
 5. Wirewright acts simultaneously as an *observer* and an abstract kind of *physics* for the "functional core" ­— a self-embodied program.
 It reacts to changes in the latter and provides feedback through rewriting (but not necessarily; for instance, UI is simply a way to view the self-embodied program, like some weird "glasses" that show `(button "Increment" @actions)` as a rectangle with centered text).

+## Running

+There's an AppImage build in the releases section.
+No idea whether it'll work on your machine, I'm a complete noob when it comes to software distribution.
+The AppImage only contains SFML shared objects, so when you run it, you may get some dependency-related errors.
+Try to google them and install the corresponding dependencies, I guess.
+I think it is too early to bother about properly distributing the thing, but I still wanted a way for people to try out µsoma without compiling anything.
+The AppImage may succeed in this on your machine, or it maybe it won't :^)

+Link so you don't have to scroll: https://github.com/wirewright/wirewright/releases/latest

 ## Building